awsaf49/vip-cup-2021/README.md

 The 2021 VIP Cup targets a domain adaptation problem for regression focusing on in-bed pose estimation, an area previously unexplored.
 The goal is to find vision-based solutions for pose estimation under covers without annotations for covered scenarios but ample labeled data for uncovered ones.

+## Dataset Description

+The Simultaneously-collected multimodal Lying Pose (SLP) dataset features in-bed human poses from 109 participants in both home and hospital settings.
+Captured in four imaging modalities under varying cover conditions, this challenge focuses on using the LWIR modality to predict poses without labeled covered training data.
+The dataset can be downloaded on [Kaggle](https://www.kaggle.com/datasets/awsaf49/ieee-vip-cup-2021-train-val-dataset)

+### Train + Validation Datasets (80 subjects)

+- **Training Set (80 subjects):**
+  - Annotated uncovered data from 30 subjects.
+  - Unannotated thin-covered data from 25 subjects.
+  - Unannotated thick-covered data from 25 subjects.

+- **Validation Set (10 subjects):**
+  - Unannotated thin-covered data from 5 subjects.
+  - Unannotated thick-covered data from 5 subjects.

+Both LWIR and RGB data, along with an alignment mapping between them, will be provided for these sets.

+### Test Dataset (19 subjects: 12 from home, 7 from hospital)

+- **Home Setting:**
+  - 6 with thin cover.
+  - 6 with thick cover.

+- **Hospital Setting:**
+  - 3 with thin cover.
+  - 4 with thick cover.

+Only the LWIR modality is provided for the test set, simulating real-world overnight monitoring scenarios where RGB might be unavailable.
+This test dataset is further split into Test Set 1 and Test Set 2.
+As LWIR is centered on human figures, no bounding boxes are provided.

 ## How to Run

 For successful execution, follow these guidelines: